Ah, money. You work hard for it, you never seem to have enough of it, it makes the world go 'round, but mo' of it means mo' problems.

 83. Empty vaults

 Despite what you see in the movies, retail banks don’t actually keep millions of dollars sitting in a vault.
-The vast majority of banks in the country are only required to keep enough cash to cover 3% of the total transactions on reserve.
+The vast majority of banks in the country are required to keep only enough cash to cover 3% of the total transactions on reserve.
 That means your local bank probably only has a few thousand dollars in the vault, which is enough for day-to-day transactions.

 82. Lucky 13